Liberals seek to fast-track new COVID-19 aid bill

-OTTAWA — The Liberal government is asking Parliament to fast-track its latest COVID-19 economic recovery package, prompting a torrent of opposition outrage that government forced this issue by proroguing Parliament in August.
+OTTAWA — The Liberal government is asking Parliament to fast-track its latest COVID-19 economic recovery package, prompting a torrent of opposition outrage that government forced this issue by proroguing Parliament this summer.

-Government House leader Pablo Rodriguez proposed Monday to limit debate on Bill C-2, which establishes more flexibility to qualify for employment insurance.
+Government House leader Pablo Rodriguez proposed Monday to limit debate on the legislation, which sets up three new benefits to help workers weather the COVID-19 pandemic, on top of a new, more generous and flexible employment insurance regime.

-It would also set up three new benefits for Canadians who won't qualify for EI but are still impacted by the economic crisis generated by the COVID-19 pandemic.

-The Liberals secured NDP support for the legislation last week by rising the amount of those benefits to $500, from $400.
+The minority Liberal government secured NDP support for the legislation last week by hiking the amount of those benefits by $100 to $500 per week — ensuring no one will get less than they were receiving under the Canada Emergency Response Benefit, which came to an end on the weekend.

+They also agreed to an NDP demand to expand the eligibility criteria for the new sick leave benefit beyond simply those workers who contract COVID-19.

+Under the newly rewritten legislation, which is now known as Bill C-4, workers who have underlying conditions or are undergoing treatments or have contracted other illnesses that make them more susceptible to COVID-19 are also eligible.
+So are those who isolate themselves on the advice of their employer, medical practitioner or public health authority for COVID-19-related reasons.

+"If someone gets sick they need … to quickly be able to take time off so they don’t risk infecting their colleagues,” he said Monday.

+“What we’re proposing is something that is going to make the response better, make sure more workers are able to stay home if they’re sick.”

-That includes a Canada Recovery Benefit for self-employed and gig workers who still won't qualify for EI, as well as sick leave and caregiver benefits for workers who have to stay home because they or someone they care for, such as children, have to stay home temporarily because of COVID-19.
+In addition to the sick leave benefit, the bill also creates a new Canada Recovery Benefit for self-employed and gig workers who won't qualify for the more robust EI regime, as well as a caregiver benefit for workers who have to stay home to care for a dependant for reasons having to do with COVID-19.

-The $500 a week will equal what was paid out under the Canada Emergency Response Benefit, which the Liberals introduced last spring as millions of Canadians lost their jobs because of the COVID-19 shutdowns.

 Because CERB expired over the weekend, the new bill will need to pass quickly in order for Canadians to begin applying for the new benefits.
 Applications for the recovery benefit are to open Oct.
 11 and, for the other two benefits, on Oct.
 4.

-Note: Note to readers: This is a corrected story.
-A previous version referred to the proposed COVID-19 aid legislation as Bill C-2.
-The bill, which has been rewritten, is now known as C-4.
-Note to readers: This is a corrected story.
-A previous version referred to the proposed COVID-19 aid legislation as Bill C-2.
-The bill, which has been rewritten, is now known as C-4.